grammy-work/BlazorDesk/README.md

 ## Use it in your own project

-Full text find & replace keyword BlazorDesk into your own project name and rebuild it, should work.
+In the entire solution find & replace keyword 'BlazorDesk' into your own project name and rebuild it, should work.

 ## Copyrights